Crytiqal/ircpugbot/README.md

 <b>UPDATE v3.1: The Pick-Up Game Operator Bot can now autochoose teams!</b>

 • You can now use !join [game] [mode] [skill] without specifying a team and the bot will automatically add you the the first available team.
-  (It takes available slots and kicks into account)
+(It takes available slots and kicks into account, maybe add balance later)
 • You can now use !join [game] [mode] [skill] [team#] using a letter A/B/C as substitute for 1/2/3 for [team#]